Simulation-based marginal likelihood for cluster strong lensing cosmology: Estimating the Marginal Likelihood

+noting that $C_j$ is redundant once $D_i$ is known.
+Thus the marginal likelihood is estimated to be the mean weight over all mock samples. \end{enumerate} However, given the following equivalence:

-we can add the many posteriors of all mock samples and re-normalise: $P(\alpha, \beta | C, {\cal I}) = \frac{1}{N} \sum_{i=1}^{N} P(\alpha,\beta | i, {\cal I})$, then calculate the evidence, ${\cal Z}$, as the zero-shift cross-correlation of the two aforementioned posteriors at the origin.
+we can add the many posteriors of all mock samples and re-normalise: $P(\alpha, \beta | C_j, {\cal I}) = \frac{1}{N} \sum_{i=1}^{N} P(\alpha_i,\beta_i | D_i, {\cal I})$, then identify ${\cal Z}$ as the zero-shift cross-correlation of the two aforementioned posteriors at the origin.
 Indeed, this is our practical approach.
-Note that since the PDFs in equation~\ref{eqn:calcLpractical} that must be added or multiplied are initially Monte Carlo sampled, we are forced to estimate the functions on a regular 2D \{$\alpha$,$\beta$\} grid via some choice of kernel.
+Note that since the PDFs in equation~\ref{eqn:calcZpractice} that must be added or multiplied are initially Monte Carlo sampled, we are forced to estimate the functions on a regular 2D \{$\alpha$,$\beta$\} grid via some choice of kernel.
 Whether nearest grid point, gaussian convolution, or kernel density estimation, with bandwidth of $0.1<\Delta\alpha<0.5$ and $0.02<\Delta\beta<0.1$, all produce almost identical results.
-Any variation in ${\cal Z}$, at most 5\%, is negligible compared to the uncertainties explored later in this section.
+Any variation in ${\cal Z}$, at most 5\%, is negligible compared to the uncertainties explored in the next section.

+Our solution requires simulations that produce several mock datasets, each of which can be compared to the real data via a summary statistic and kernel distance metric, as in approximate Bayesian computation \citep[ABC; see][for examples of applications of ABC within the astrophysical literature]{Cameron2012,Weyant2013,Robin2014,Ishida2015,Akeret2015,Lin2015}.
+It differs from standard ABC in two ways.
+Firstly, what we propose is not a likelihood-free approach; indeed our aim is to calculate a marginal likelihood.
+Secondly, rather than rejecting -- and wasting -- mock samples that are dissimilar to the real data, they are down-weighted; the weights incorporate both the kernel and the distance metric in traditional ABC.
+The effect should be similar to probabilistic acceptance of mock samples as outlined in \citet{Wilkinson2008} and soft ABC as mentioned in \citet{Park2015}.
+Model selection here would boil down to comparing mean weights rather than acceptance fraction.

 While the choice of summary statistics is open to discussion (our relatively simplistic choice is justified by the small sample and large scatter), the actual metric used to define the weighting/distance is not arbitrary.
 The caveat is that this method is only possible in cases where one can infer the summary statistics as a probability distribution for any (mock or real) dataset.